Bayesian Hierarchical Invariant Prediction: Bayesian Hierarchical Invariant Prediction

-The result from the procedure is a value in $[0,1]$.
+The result from this procedure is a categorical decision (`Rejected', `Accepted', or `Undecided') about the predictor's effect.
+We also compute the largest probability mass outside of ROPE, which is a value in $[0,1]$.
 Where higher values represent higher confidence in rejecting the hypothesis that the predictor does not have an effect on the target variable.

 \textbf{Pooling Factor} quantifies information sharing (pooling) across environments in a BHM, as proposed by \citep{gelman2006pardoe}.
 Define for each environment and each covariate $X_d$ the error term $\delta_d^e$, which is the difference between the global mean and the local parameter, that is $\beta_d^e = \mu_d + \delta_d^e$.
 It is defined as,